luvies/lazy/README.md

   - The path has to be relative due to a TS server limitation
   - *DO NOT COMMIT THIS CHANGE*, as it only applies to your setup and your setup only

+### Compatibility
+As mentioned before, this module is fully compatible with normal ES2015 iterators and native arrays/maps.
+It targets ES2015, meaning that if you need to support ES5 & earlier, you will need to use a transpiler like babel.
+It is available on NPM as well under [@luvies/lazy](https://www.npmjs.com/package/@luvies/lazy), and requires about Node.js >=v6.

 ## Footnotes
 Massive thanks to the .NET Core team and their work on Linq, the source reference was invaluable when implementing some of the methods here.